objectcraftworks/retiredblog/source/_posts/2013-07-17-asp-dot-net-exception-handling-explained.markdown

  - ASP.NET/MVC4 Exception Handling

 ---
- ASP.NET MVC framework provides a mechanism to handle exceptions thrown by mvc pipeline including your actions.
+ ASP.NET MVC framework provides a mechanism to handle exceptions.
 It's very basic.
 It doesn't scale very well in real world situations.
-There are atleast two such situations I ran into.
+There are atleast two such situations, I ran into.
 The framework default exception handling doesn't handle these two situations.

 >  1. If you need a custom model for your Error view.